maher-naija-pro/go_cli_ai/README.md

 - **endpoint**: Any OpenAI-compatible API endpoint (such as OpenAI or open-source alternatives)
 - **model**: Model to use (e.g., gpt-4)
 - **prompts**: System prompts for different roles

+**Important:** Be sure to replace `"sk-..."` with your actual OpenAI API key in the `api_key` field before using the CLI.
+Without a valid API key, requests to the OpenAI endpoint will not work.

 ## Environment Variables